julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 - Random Forest,
 - Gradient Boosting Classifier.

-We select a KNN model, as it is a simple non-parametric classification technique (Putatunda, 2019), and it is regarded as among the best algorithms in data mining (Mucherino et al., 2009; Steinbach & Tan, 2009; Zhang, 2022).
-However, this algorithm does not explicitly learn classification, but rather finds the k most similar examples in the training set based on the defined measure (Pereira et al., 2009), in our case k = 5 and the metric is the Euclidean distance.

-We choose SVM as it is a popular model in classification tasks for its generalization performance (Yue et al., 2003).
-It has been compared to other classification models and shows similar performance overall (Colas & Brazdil, 2006).
-It works by separating the data points in classes, through a decision boundary (Pereira et al., 2009).

-Another linear classifier that we choose is the Logistic Regression, which is an algorithm that can be used in the case of binary classification and has shown better performance than other models in some datasets (Hassan et al., 2022).

-Next, we run a Random Forest algorithm, as its accuracy on binary classification has been adduced by many (Buckinx & Van den Poel, 2005; Lunetta et al., 2004; Schwender et al., 2004).
-It is an ensemble method designed to remedy the issue of robustness in Decision Trees.

-Finally, we execute a Gradient Boosting Classifier, an ensemble method that can be used with small amounts of data (Islam Khan et al., 2022).
-It has also been compared to the previously mentioned algorithm in certain studies and shown better results (Chakrabarty et al., 2019; Islam Khan et al., 2022).

-For all these algorithms, we first instantiate the model, then fit them on our training set and before using them to do predictions on our test set.

 Once we have the predictions from all the models, we run the required metrics to assess the models against each other.
-Please find a summary of the performance of the selected models per metric in the following table.
-In green is the best and in red the worst scorer per metric.

 The Gradient Boosting Classifier shows the best performance for all the metrics, so is the best model in this case.
-The Trivial Classifier has the worst score on all metrics but the F1-score, where the K-Nearest Neighbor is 0.0001 below, we still conclude that all the models perform better than a dummy model.
+The Trivial Classifier has the worst score on all metrics but the F1-score, where the K-Nearest Neighbor is 0.0001 below.

 ### Step 4: Undersampling the majority class

-As one solution to address the problem of the imbalanced classes, we undersample the majority class, so it has the same number of observations as the minority class.
+One potential solution to the problem of the imbalanced classes is to undersample the majority class.
+We proceed to do that, so that the majority class now has the same number of observations as the minority class.

 To do so, we first create a majority and a minority dataframes, that hold only observations with “P3” and “else” priorities respectively.
 This allows us to treat the majority and minority classes differently later on.
 We then use the resample function from the Scikit-Learn package to perform sampling without replacement of the majority class.
 The objective is to create a sample of the majority class that is the same size as the minority class, randomly.
 Once we have this sample of the majority class called undersampled_majority, we concatenate it with the entire minority class observations, to obtain a new dataset, undersampled_java, which has 50% of “P3” observations and 50% of “else” observations.